decred/dcrdocs/docs/getting-started/user-guides/web.md

 ---                                   | ---
 `Wallet Alias`                        | You can rename the wallet if you wish.
 `Request Password for Spending Funds` | Since your wallet is saved in the browser cache, there is no extra password required to access it.
 By setting a password here, you ensure that only you can send funds if someone else accesses your browser.
 Type a password in and click `Set`.
 Note the alert that says passwords cannot be recovered.
 There is no password reset feature on the wallet.
 If you lose the password, you will never be able to move your coins out of the wallet or use them for proof-of-stake voting.
-`Backup`                              | This is where you will find your seed key words.
+`Backup`                              | This is where you will find your seed words.

 > Step Four